mpmcauley/Dev-Practice/README.md

 # Dev-Practice
-This repo is for small coding projects to sharpen my development skills for full stack.
+This repo is for small coding projects as I learn React